 How often do you open your fridge at “dinnertime,” stare into it, and then close the door in frustration?
 I get it.
 In busy seasons, when you’re juggling kids’ school schedules, practices, chores, homework, and everything else, getting dinner on the table can seem impossible, let along figuring out how to set up a meal plan.

 As much as you hope and pray, food won’t magically appear on your table, steaming hot, ready for your smiling family to sit down together.

 I’ve tried weekly and monthly meal plans, and in different seasons, I use different menu planning techniques.

 In busy seasons, I’ve found that using a monthly meal planner is easiest.
 It takes less time to set up, maintain, and think about, especially when I’m already pushed to my limits.

 If you’ve been trying to plan your family’s dinner menu, here’s how to set up a monthly meal plan step-by-step!

 How to Use a Monthly Dinner Menu

-You can also use the Organized Motherhood Meal Planner to create your monthly meal plan, which includes pages for your favorite recipes, dated and undated monthly calendars, and meal planning and prepping guides (use coupon code EASYMEALS to get 50% off).
+You can also use the Organized Kitchen Binder to create your monthly meal plan, which includes pages for your favorite recipes, weekly and monthly calendars, and meal planning and prepping guides.

 Make a list of your favorite recipes